nicksessa/Scraper/README.md

 Users can also leave notes that are stored in a Mongo database along with the article headlines, links and the link to the accompanying picture.

+### To do

+- [ ] Implement handlebars for the header Navbar and footer
+- [ ] Add a delete button to the Notes
+- [ ] Change the look of the display window to something with a more horizontal look (tables perhaps)
+- [ ] Find a way to scrape the archives which are in their /news section.

 ### Helpful Links

 * [MongoDB Documentation](https://docs.mongodb.com/manual/)